jfisherd/Lab-6.1-TypeScript-and-Object-Oriented-Programming/README.md

 # Lab 6.1, Advanced DOM Manipulation

 ## Description
 In this lab, an inventory tracker capable of managing both physical and digital products is built to reinforce understanding of OOP.
-Inheritance is explored by creating a class called Product, then extended to either a PhysicalProduct or DigitalProduct
+Inheritance is explored by creating an abstract class called Product, which is then extended to either a PhysicalProduct class or a DigitalProduct class.
+Each class is contained in its own module and exported for other modules to access.